woodmanzee/crossword/README.md

   - [x] hide answers, but store to check
   - [ ] add check/solve buttons
 - [x] fix weird issue with spaces not allowed in inputs
+- [ ] make "tab" button switch to next answer
+- [ ] add icons when revealing or checking an answer
+- [ ] detect and recognize a solved puzzle